Ellington Airport / Spaceport

 Ellington Airport is a designated spaceport, host to both civilian and military aviation operations, and home to troops from all five of the U.S. Armed Forces: Army, Navy, Marines, Air Force, and Coast Guard.
 Ellington Field Joint Reserve Base is the home base of the Texas Air National Guard 147th Aircraft.
 According to the State Comptroller, total employment for Ellington Field is 2,323.
 Output is $470K; GDP is $286K; and disposable personal income is $143K.

 Ellington, as an international airport, military airfield, and designated, licensed commercial spaceport has attracted a number of innovative, entrepreneurial aerospace companies.
-Axiom Space, led by CEO Michael Suffredini, will facilitate rides into space for private astronauts and professional astronauts from other countries, seek new opportunities to provide access to the ISS to nontraditional users, and produce the Axiom Space Station.
+Axiom Space, renowned as the world's first commercial space station builder, will facilitate rides into space for private astronauts and professional astronauts from other countries, seek new opportunities to provide access to the ISS to nontraditional users, and produce the Axiom Space Station.
 Axiom Space’s new 14-acre Ellington campus will be completed by 2023 and accommodate 1,000 jobs.
-Axiom Space has been a NASA contractor selected to develop a commercial module that will attach to the ISS in 2024.
+Axiom Space, led by Michael Suffredini, has been a NASA contractor selected to develop a commercial module that will attach to the ISS in 2024.
 Axiom, too, will develop other modules to provide areas for housing, research, and manufacturing in space.

 Intuitive Machines, headquartered at Ellington and founded by Steve Altemus, President and CEO, designs, analyzes, integrates, tests, and flies aerospace systems for lunar landers, satellites, and human space flight.
 The company has worked on ground support equipment, space suits, ISS payload systems, lunar lander designs, universal return vehicle, and commercial space station designs.